JiiHu/hive-web-dev-2024/README.md

     - src/ directory: `No`
     - App Router: `Yes`
     - customise import alias: `No`
-- Install `eslint`
+- Install `eslint` and `prettier`
-  - Read more about eslint from [Why (and how) to use eslint](https://medium.com/the-node-js-collection/why-and-how-to-use-eslint-in-your-project-742d0bc61ed7) article
+  - Read more about `eslint` from [Why (and how) to use eslint](https://medium.com/the-node-js-collection/why-and-how-to-use-eslint-in-your-project-742d0bc61ed7) article
+  - Read more about `prettier` from [3 reasons to use prettier](https://medium.com/geekculture/3-reasons-to-use-prettier-for-code-formatting-91d04c064538) article
   - Install all needed packages for nice configuration
     - `npm install --save @babel/eslint-parser`
     - `npn install --save-dev eslint-config-airbnb`